 Buying a car in Florida

+- License plates and tags: The sunshine state is proud to support organizations, causes, and military drivers, so they offer a variety of options when it comes to picking out your plates.
 Florida also has 120 specialty license plates.
-If you want to “Protect Our Reefs” or “Fish Florida!” or support one of the state’s colleges or university, there is a special fee tacked on.
+If you want to “Protect Our Reefs” or “Fish Florida!” or support one of the state’s colleges or universities, there is a special fee tacked on.